FernandaFranco/225-object-oriented-javascript/study_guide.md

       * use new to create objects
       * use instanceof to check type
+      * instanceof will also return true for constructors higher in the prototype chain, not just the constructor function used to create the object.
       * Inheritance:
       ```javascript
       function Teacher(first, last, age, gender, interests, subject) {